trufflesuite/truffle/packages/truffle/docs/getting_started/contracts.md

 })
 ```

-Note that there are a few things interesting about the code above.
+There are a few things interesting about the above code:

-* We called the `sendCoin` function directly.
+* We called the abstraction's `sendCoin` function directly.
 This will result in a transaction by default (i.e, writing data) instead of call.
-* The callback function on success isn't fired until the transaction is processed.
+* When the transaction is successful, the callback function isn't fired until the transaction is processed.
 This makes life easy and means you don't have to check the status of the transaction yourself.
-* We passed an object as the third parameter.
-Note that the `sendCoin` function in the Solidity contract doesn't have a third parameter.
-What you see above is a special object that can always be passed as the last parameter letting us edit specific details about the transaction.
+* We passed an object as the third parameter to `sendCoin`.
+Note that the `sendCoin` function in our Solidity contract doesn't have a third parameter.
+What you see above is a special object that can always be passed as the last parameter to a function that lets you edit specific details about the transaction.
 Here, we set the `from` address ensuring this transaction came from `account_one`.

 ##### Making a Call